Kernel Treatment Effects with Adaptively Collected Data: SUPPLEMENTARY ON NUMERICAL SIMULATIONS

 \paragraph{IHDP dataset:} We now present the results from the numerical simulations conducted on the IHDP dataset, focusing on the method's performance across varying sample sizes.

 Figure \ref{fig:null_adaptive_ihdp} illustrates the calibration of our proposed method under the null hypothesis (Scenario I), based on $200$ Monte-Carlo runs.
-This figure presents the histogram of test statistics, the Q-Q plot, and the Type I error across varying sample sizes.
+This figure presents the histogram of test statistics, the Q-Q plot, and the type-I error across varying sample sizes.

 The power of our method in comparison with the baselines for Scenarios II-IV is demonstrated across varying data sizes in Figure \ref{fig:adaptive_power_ihdp}.
 These results show that, in particular, our method exhibits a significant advantage in power for detecting distributional effects, in contrast to the mean-focused baselines.